chainguard-dev/edu/content/chainguard/migration/migrations-overview.md

 Although the `-dev` image variants have similar security features as their distroless versions, such as complete SBOMs and signatures, they feature additional software that is typically not necessary in production environments.
 The general recommendation is to use the `-dev` variants only to build the application and then copy all application artifacts into a distroless image, which will result in a final container image that has a minimal attack surface and won't allow package installations or logins.

-That being said, it's worth noting that `-dev` variants of Chainguard Images are completely fine to run in production environments as long as you are willing to accept the risk of having a shell or package manager included in your container.
+That being said, it's worth noting that `-dev` variants of Chainguard Images are completely fine to run in production environments.
 After all, the `-dev` variants are still **more secure** than many popular container images based on fully-featured operating systems such as Debian and Ubuntu since they carry less software, follow a more frequent patch cadence, and offer attestations for what they include.

 #### If necessary, install a different shell